alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-12-publishing-books-as-sadaqah.md

 lang: en
 note: true
 category: [knowledge, books, misc, charity]
-excerpt: "The printing of useful books that benefit people in their religious and worldly affairs is a good act, for which the Muslim will be rewarded during their life and it will be of ongoing benefit and reward after their death."
+summary: "The printing of useful books that benefit people in their religious and worldly affairs is a good act, for which the Muslim will be rewarded during their life and it will be of ongoing benefit and reward after their death."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz